hoytech/quadrable/README.md

 * The hashed key is 32 bytes and represents the path from the root to the leaf.
 * The hashed value is also 32 bytes, and represents the value stored in this leaf.
-* `'\0'` is a single null byte (see below).
+* `'\0'` is a single zero byte (see below).

 There are two reasons for using the hash of the value rather than the value itself:

 * For [non-inclusion proofs](#non-inclusion-proofs) it is sometimes necessary to send a leaf along with the proof to show that a different leaf lies along the path where the queried leaf exists.
 In this case, where the verifier doesn't care about the contents of this "witness leaf", we can just include the hash of the value in the proof, which could potentially be much smaller than the full value.
-Note that the verifier still has enough information to move this witness leaf around in their partial-tree.
+Note that the verifier still has enough information to move this witness leaf around in a partial-tree, allowing it to be split or bubbled (see next sections).
-* Combined with the null byte, this ensures the input when hashing a leaf is always 65 bytes long.
+* Combined with the zero byte, this ensures the input when hashing a leaf is always 65 bytes long.
 By contrast, the input when hashing two nodeHashes to get the parent's nodeHash is always 64 bytes.
-This achieves a domain separation so that leaves cannot be reinterpreted as interior nodes, nor vice versa.
+This achieves a domain separation so that leaves can not be reinterpreted as interior nodes, nor vice versa.

 ### Splitting Leaves

 Since a collapsed leaf is occupying a spot high up in the tree that could potentially be in the way of new leaves with the same key prefix, during an insertion it is sometimes necessary to "split" a collapsed leaf.
 A new branch node will be added in place of the collapsed leaf, and both leaves will be inserted further down underneath this branch.

+In this figure, the leaf being split is coloured blue and the newly added nodes are green:

 ![](docs/split-leaf.svg)